 3. Final paper (max.
 3000 words).
-Due 8 December, VeriGuide.
-60%
+Due Friday 7 December, VeriGuide.
+50%

-Full instructions will be issued on October 27, including a range of 6 essay questions to choose from and overall specifications for essay preparation.
-I am happy to receive essay topic suggestions (but don't promise to adopt them).
+Full instructions will be issued on October 26, including a range of 6 essay questions to choose from and overall specifications for essay preparation.
+I am happy to receive essay topic suggestions (but can't promise to adopt all of them).
+If you have an anthropology of art issues you want to investigate, please let me know.